 It packs more details because its goal is to let the college that you wish to go to know whether or not you will make for a great addition to its campus.

-When evaluating student’s high school transcript, colleges check the following things: GPA, curriculum rigor and grade trends, SAT/ACT scores, class rank, and the existence of disciplinary records.
+When checking students’ high school transcripts, colleges evaluate the following: GPA in core academic subjects, such as English, math, science, and social studies; coursework rigor; overall grade trends, class rank, and the existence of disciplinary records.

 But first, here are a few important matters on your high school transcript that you might want to know about…